adityavgupta/ExpenseTracker/README.md

 - Customizable date format
 - Applying a filter that doesn't match anything should at least give a pop up.
 - Filter tab invalid inputs highlight red
+- Change the CSS for the min and max boxes to grayed out on changing tab to Yahoo View

 ## Bugs
 - Can't use esc to remove focus from input boxes with filters